Jury trials are scheduled on Mondays, and almost always conclude the same day.

 Q: How can I be excused from jury duty?

-A: The court will excuse citizens from jury duty only for legitimate hardship, on a case-by-case basis.
-If you want the court to excuse you, as soon as you receive a subpoena for jury duty, please send a letter which explains the hardship.
+A: The court will excuse citizens from jury duty only for a legitimate hardship, on a case-by-case basis.
+If you want the court to excuse you, as soon as you receive the juror questionnaire, please fill it out in its entirety and provide a written explanation which explains the hardship.

-Q: What kind of case do juries decide?
+Q: What kind of cases do juries decide?